jcchoiling/offsite-test/weblog/README.md

 # Offsite Test - Part 1
 Part 1 of the offsite-test test for the knowledge of processing unstructured data.
-How do deal with miliions of apache web log
+How to deal with miliions of apache web log in the file.
+I use Spark as the data procseeing engine to extract and transform the web log.

 ## Environment Setup
 Assuming you turn on a brand new linux instance. e.g t2.mirco.
 You can run directly ***setup.sh***.
 The setup.sh in the project folder covers all the following environment setup: